Where did the original Nokia ringtone come from?

 Nokia needed a soundbite free of expensive copyright complications, and European law makes music available to the public 70 years after the composer’s death.
 Tárrega, who died 84 years earlier, was the perfect choice.

-First heard in a Nokia 1011 advert in 1992, the ‘Grande Valse’ was renamed as the Nokia tune in 1999, and became Nokia’s flagship ringtone and the brand’s defining soundbite.
+Shaped by an English musician called Thomas Dolby, the ringtone was first heard in a Nokia 1011 advert in 1992.
+Seven years later, the ‘Grande Valse’ was renamed as the Nokia tune, and it quickly became Nokia’s flagship ringtone and the brand’s defining soundbite.

 Pop artists have sampled it